-Tethys Petroleum Limited is an oil and gas exploration and production company currently focused on Central Asia and the Caspian Region with projects in Kazakhstan, Tajikistan and Georgia.
+Tethys Petroleum Limited is an oil and gas exploration and production company focused on Central Asia and the Caspian Region with projects in Kazakhstan, Tajikistan and Georgia.
 Tethys Petroleum has a diversified portfolio of assets including existing oil and gas production, frontier high impact exploration and unconventional resources.
 Tethys is a public company with its listing on the main board of the Toronto Stock Exchange (TSX) - the world's largest exchange for oil and gas companies.

 Four contracts: Kyzyloi Production Contract and Akkulka Production Contract (gas contracts), Akkulka Exploration Contract (includes Doris oil field and others) and Kul-bas E&P Contract

-Existing gas production with plans to increase by drilling new wells and tying in exsiting ones
+Existing gas production with plans to increase by drilling new wells and tying in existing ones

-First oil discovery in the whole area in 2010 - “Doris” produced to date 3.4 MM bbls
+First oil discovery in the whole area in 2010 - “Doris” produced to date in excess of 4 MM bbls

 Exploration upside potential from Klymene prospect in the Kul-Bas area

 Approximately 36,000 sq. km of high potential exploration acreage in world class basin

 In June, 2013, Tethys completed a farm-out agreement with subsidiaries of Total and China National Petroleum Corporation ("CNPC") for its Bokhtar Production Sharing Contract